gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D75
+Today I worked on some VueJS exercises (I'm preparing a batch of examples in order to teach some of my colleagues) and read some pieces of the [Vue Apollo](https://github.com/Akryum/vue-apollo) source code.
+I'm starting to get a better understanding of how it works.

 ### R1D74
 Today I kept studying VueJS and doing some exercises.
 I also kept watching @youyuxi [Advanced Vue.js Features from the Ground Up](https://frontendmasters.com/courses/advanced-vue/) on [@FrontendMasters](https://twitter.com/FrontendMasters).